Every Transformers Movie Ranked From Worst to Best

 The most damning negative against The Last Knight, however, is how lazy the entire production feels.
 There’s an incredibly cynical attitude that’s ever-present throughout the film, mocking moviegoers for seeing the film.
 It’s as if the executives behind the film said, “We know that this movie is terrible, but it doesn’t matter because people will see it anyway.”

-*To read my full review of Transformers: The Last Knight, please click here.
+*To read the site’s full review of Transformers: The Last Knight, please click here.

-After the massive success of the first film, everyone was clamoring for another Transformers film.
-But Revenge of the Fallen quickly quelled that desire.
+After the massive success of the first film in the franchise, everyone was clamoring for another Transformers film.
+But Revenge of the Fallen quickly quelled that desire — at least from a fandom perspective.

-Revenge of the Fallen failed to realize what everyone loved about the first film: the Transformers.
-This time around, we have to sit around and wait for insufferable human characters to simmer down before another bloating action scene can occur.
+Revenge of the Fallen failed to realize what everyone loved about the first film: the robots.
+This time around, we have to sit around and wait for insufferable human characters to simmer down before another bloated action scene can occur.

-To top it all off, the film includes two horribly racist robots that simulate illiterate African-Americans.
+To top it all off, the film includes two horribly racist robots that are stand-ins for illiterate African-Americans.

 Dark of the Moon can be characterized as a pure guilty pleasure.
 Continuing with the theme, the first half of the film is terribly boring due to annoying characters and painful jokes.
 Do we really want to see Sam Witwicky try to find a job in a film also containing robots as tall as skyscrapers?
 I certainly don’t think so.

 However, after an hour and a half of inconsequential interpersonal drama and army jargon, the action picks up considerably and packs a wallop as all of Chicago is destroyed.
-Michael Bay is certainly an easy target for criticism, but the one thing you can never complain about is the visual experience that his films create.
+Michael Bay is certainly an easy target for criticism, but the one thing you can never complain about is the visual experience that his films create when he is engaged (which isn’t often anymore).
 Once the destruction starts occurring, Dark of the Moon becomes much more watchable.

-You will never find MovieBabble praising Dark of the Moon for being a good film, but you can absolutely sit back on a lazy day and let your brain cells melt away as giant robots punch each other.
+You will never find MovieBabble praising Dark of the Moon for being a good film, but you can absolutely sit back on a lazy day and let your brain cells melt away as giant robots punch each other and devastate one of America’s largest cities.

-Referred to by many as “the good one,” Transformers has a more streamlined plot that allows for you to sit back and enjoy one of the most stereotypical “popcorn films” to ever come to the big screen.
-The difference between this film and the others in the franchise is that much better script that acts a base for the destruction.
-The other benefit?
-It lessens the Michael Bay-isms that plague the other films because Bay didn’t feel the necessity to improvise during production.
-Every beloved Michael Bay film has either a solid script or actors that are great at improvisation (or a combination of the two).
+Referred to by many as “the good one” up until Bumblebee‘s release, Transformers has a more streamlined plot that allows for you to sit back and enjoy one of the most stereotypical “popcorn films” to come to the big screen in the last twenty years.
+The difference between this film and the others in the franchise is its script that acts a base for the destruction.
+The other benefit of a serviceable script in this case is that it lessens the Michael Bay-isms that plague the other films because Bay didn’t feel the necessity to improvise during production.
+Every beloved Michael Bay film has either a workable script or actors that are great at improvisation (or a combination of the two).

 But that’s not to say that there aren’t those eye-rolling moments that run rampant in the other films.
 Does the camera linger too long on Megan Fox?
 Yes.
 Is there annoying dialogue attempting to be funny?
 You betcha.
 Are there racists remarks passed off as humor?
 Definitely.

 The difference?
-There’s enough fun and thrills to compensate.
+There’s enough fun and thrills to compensate for many viewers.

-Thanks for reading!
-How would you rank the Transformers films?
-Comment down below with your thoughts!
+Thank you for reading!
+What are you thoughts on the Transformers films?
+Comment down below!

 What movie topic should I discuss next?
 Whether it be old or new, the choice is up to you!